Q: What is AWS OpsWorks?

 Q: How much does AWS OpsWorks cost?

 There is no additional charge for OpsWorks – you only pay for the AWS resources actually used to store and run your application.
-OpsWorks creates logs that are stored in an Amazon S3 bucket in your account.

 Q: How do I check how many AWS resources have been used by my application and access my bill?